Regional Innovation Award

 Category 2 Finalists– Economic and Business Development Initiatives:

-- The Dallas Entrepreneur Center The Dallas Entrepreneur Center was created in June of 2013 to help startups in North Texas to start, build, and grow their businesses through mentoring, education, training, networking, space, and access to capital.
+- WINNER: The Dallas Entrepreneur Center The Dallas Entrepreneur Center was created in June of 2013 to help startups in North Texas to start, build, and grow their businesses through mentoring, education, training, networking, space, and access to capital.
 To date, the DEC has engaged over 100 startups, leveraged nearly 1,000 mentor hours, launch nearly 20 educational courses, and recruiting a half dozen national entrepreneurial organizations to the North Texas region.
 The DEC supports entrepreneurs through its incubator program, by matching mentors based on skills and experience, helping students at local universities startup, building a community within the ecosystem, and promoting the region nationally as a hub of entrepreneurial activity.

 - The Greater Omaha Economic Development Partnership The Greater Omaha Economic Development Partnership created an innovative two-state, regional approach to increase jobs and investment in eastern Nebraska and southwest Iowa by providing a full range of economic development services.
 Working across state lines, the Partnership collaboration consists of the Greater Omaha Chamber, Advance Southwest Iowa Corporation, Cass County Nebraska Economic Development Council, the Greater Fremont Development Council, Sarpy County Economic Development Corporation and Washington County’s Gateway Development Corporation.
 Co-located within the Greater Omaha Chamber, the six Partnership organizations work closely with each other, local governments, and additional public and private entities to drive growth of the region’s strong, diverse economy by focusing on entrepreneurship, small business assistance, business retention and expansion, and talent attraction and recruitment.